JonathanMEdwards/subtext10/doc/language.md

 ```
 A column  can only be replaced with a series of the same length as the table, otherwise it will crash.
 In a tracked tabled (see below) no insertions, deletion, or moves can have happened in the column.

-When a table column is conditional, meaning the corresponding structure item is a conditional output, then the column will skip all items where the item rejected.
+When a table column is conditional, meaning the corresponding block item is a conditional output, then the column will skip all items where the item rejected.

 ### Sorted series

 Normally, items are added to the end of a series.
 But a series can be defined as _sorted_, which means the items will be automatically kept in order of increasing value, or _reverse sorted_, which keeps then in order of decreasing value.
-Tables, whose items are structures, use lexicographical ordering, where the first column is the most significant.
+Tables, whose items are blocks, use lexicographical ordering, where the first column is the most significant.
 Thus
 ```
 customers: sorted table {
   name: ''